aqimaa/SIKOP/README.md

 ## SIKOP (Sistem Informasi Koperasi)

-Welcome to the SIKOP repository, a Cooperative Information System project developed as part of the KP assignment at LLDIKTI X. SIKOP is an information system designed to assist cooperatives in managing daily operations and data.
-This system provides features for managing member data, recording credit savings and loan transactions, and generating cooperative financial reports.
+Welcome to the SIKOP repository, a Cooperative Information System project developed as part of the KP assignment at LLDIKTI X. This system provides features for managing member data, recording credit savings and loan transactions, and generating cooperative financial reports.

 ---